precice/config-check/docs/Rules.md

 ## Rules with severity `debug`

-### (1) `TODO` Disjoint simulations
+### (1) Disjoint simulations

 A simulation between participants A and B and a second one between participants C and D can run simultaneously, but will deteriorate the readability of the preCICE-config and will make it more prone to errors.
+More precisely, simulations are considered disjoint, if there are no connections (data written to/read by, exchanges, coupling schemes, etc.) between groups of participants.

-In most cases, however, running multiple “disjoint simulations” simultaneously is intended.
+In most cases, running multiple “disjoint simulations” simultaneously is intended.